simon-ritchie/apysc/docs_src/source/assertion_common_behavior.md

     dest_dir_path='assertion_common_behavior_results/')
 ```

-This code will display the information message on the browser console, like this (please press the F12 key to see):
+This code displays the information message on the browser console, like this (please press the F12 key to see):

 ```
 [assert_equal]